Dan Persa: 2011

 Northwestern started a campaign for Persa for the Heisman Trophy before the 2011 season by promoting the slogan "Persa Strong" on billboards in Bristol, Connecticut, and Chicago.
 Bruce Feldman of ESPN.com had called Persa the strongest quarterback in the country.
 Persa bench pressed 365 lb, squatted 520 lb, and hang cleaned 315 lb.

 He sat out the 2011 season-opener against Boston College on September 3, with Kain Colter starting in his place.
 Northwestern took Persa's Heisman billboards down on September 9; the University said that the billboard campaign was scheduled to end after one month and it had nothing to do with his injury.
 He missed the next two games of the season, and, as a result of the injury, stayed in the passing pocket more than he did in 2010.
 Following the season he participated in the 2012 East–West Shrine Game on January 21, 2012.

 Professional career

-After going undrafted in the 2012 NFL Draft, Persa received a tryout with the Tampa Bay Buccaneers during the team's rookie mini-camp in May 2012.
+After going undrafted in the 2012 NFL draft, Persa received a tryout with the Tampa Bay Buccaneers during the team's rookie mini-camp in May 2012.
 He injured his ankle during a practice, and the Indianapolis Colts medical team that examined him also diagnosed him with a second Achilles tear that required surgery.
 The surgery prevented him from playing in 2012.

-Post-career
+Post-playing career

 After failing to enter the NFL, Persa began working as an intern for Duke Realty Corporation under former NU quarterback Steve Schnur and in sales at IT firm Computer Aid Inc. He was hired by real estate company CBRE Group in 2014.
 He was also hired to do color commentary for one Northwestern spring football game on April 5, 2014.
+On September 27, 2025, Persa filled in for Ted Albrecht on color commentary for the WGN Radio broadcast of Northwestern's 17-14 win over UCLA.

+During the season, Persa co-hosts a podcast with Northwestern play-by-play broadcaster Dave Eanet called Collegiately Speaking in which the pair break down the previous week's Wildcats' game and preview the next matchup.